Adaptive Frontier Exploration on Graphs with Applications to Network-Based Disease Testing: Experiments

-In \cref{fig:exp3-combined}, we present representative results from our experiments.
-For each of three diseases, we selected random connected components from the disease dataset until he combined subgraph contained at least 300 nodes.
-Across all cases, \textsc{Gittins} consistently outperforms other baselines, even when the input is not a forest.
-For example, when limited to testing only half the population in HIV the experiment, \textsc{Gittins} identifies nearly all infected individuals whereas other baselines detect only about 80\%, in expectation.
-In terms of running time\footnote{All experiments were performed on a personal laptop (Apple Macbook 2024, M4 chip, 16GB memory).}, \textsc{DQN} incurs significant training overhead due to fitting a graph neural network for each $(\cG, \cP, \beta)$ instance while \textsc{Greedy} is computationally expensive during rollout, requiring $\sum_{i=1}^n (n-i+1) \in O(n^2)$ calls to the $\cP$ oracle per Monte Carlo sample.
-In contrast, \textsc{Gittins} is efficient in both policy training (index computation) and rollout (selecting the frontier node with highest index), making it highly practical for real-world instances.
+Throughout all experiments, we consistently see that \textsc{Gittins} outperforms or is competitive with the other baselines both in terms of expected fraction of positive cases detected and for any fixed timestep, even when the input is not a forest.
+For example, when limited to testing only half the population in the HIV experiment, \textsc{Gittins} identifies nearly all infected individuals whereas other baselines detect only about 80\%, in expectation.
+In terms of running time, observe that \textsc{Greedy} and \textsc{DQN} become computationally intractable on large real-world graphs.\footnote{This is why we had to subsample up to $\tau = 300$ nodes when performing our empirical evaluation. \textsc{Random} and \textsc{Gittins} are able to run fast on larger graphs but comparing only these two policies is not interesting.} \textsc{DQN} incurs significant training overhead due to fitting a graph neural network for each $(\cG, \cP, \beta)$ instance while \textsc{Greedy} is computationally expensive during rollout, requiring $\sum_{i=1}^n (n-i+1) \in O(n^2)$ calls to the $\cP$ oracle per Monte Carlo sample.\footnote{Even if we optimize the implementation of \textsc{Greedy} to only recompute marginal positive probabilities for nodes in the same connected component as the previously tested node, it still incurs a huge rollout time on graphs with large connected components.
+The timings in \cref{fig:exp3-combined} are for this optimized \textsc{Greedy} implementation.} In contrast, \textsc{Gittins} is efficient in both policy training (index computation) and rollout (selecting the frontier node with highest index), making it highly practical for real-world instances.